oracle/truffleruby/doc/user/installing-llvm.md

 ## Ubuntu

 The tested version of LLVM for Ubuntu is 3.8.
-At the moment this may be incompatible with GraalVM for installing some C extensions as bitcode in GraalVM binary releases is built with 4.0.

 For building C extensions you need to install: